aws/copilot-cli/site/content/docs/commands/deploy.en.md

                                        production environment.
       --resource-tags stringToString   Optional.
 Labels with a key and value separated by commas.
                                        Allows you to categorize resources. (default []) --tag string                     Optional.
-The container image tag for image Copilot builds from the Dockerfile.
+The tag for the container image Copilot builds from the Dockerfile.
 ```

 !!!info